Flash-Point/Projects/README.md

 -Automated KKBT Miner-
 Some collegues of mine signed up on a mining platform where they needed to manually login everyday to start the mine.
 I offered to create a script for them to automate this process.
+The site has since been taken down.
+Code is in the Program.cs file.
+I have removed sensitive data and replaced with dummy data.

 -Brainnest-
 I enrolled and completed a 5 week learnership training program for Frontend Development.